Ciaranengelbrecht/portfolio/public/progress/ANDROID_TWA_SETUP.md

 Replace placeholders with your package name and SHA-256 fingerprint.

-For your app, set a Play-compliant package, e.g. `com.ciaran.liftlog`.
+For your app, set a Play-compliant package, e.g. `com.ciaranengelbrecht.liftlog`.
 We will also align `assetlinks.json` with the same package and your upload-key fingerprint:

 ```
 A7:E8:18:9C:92:C9:1F:42:93:7A:43:F1:8A:4E:E0:4A:19:29:C4:58:2E:E1:26:0B:AD:E0:B7:A2:86:99:68:06